h0mbre/h0mbre.github.io/_posts/2019-05-05-SLAE_TCP_Bind_Shell.md

 ## Bind Syscall

+Now we need to bind a 'name' to our newly created socket.
 First thing we want to do here is clear out EAX so that we can put the value of our bind call into the lower part of the register as we did above with socket. `cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep socket` gives us a value of 361 which is `0x169`

 Let's make these changes to our code